Mary Beth Carozza: Environment

 During the 2017 legislative session, Carozza opposed legislation that would boost the state's renewable energy standards.
 In 2018, she introduced a bill that would move the proposed wind farm in Ocean City further from the shore.
 The measure was killed by the House Economic Matters Committee.
 In 2021, she urged the Maryland Public Service Commission to move a proposed wind farm off the coast of Ocean City farther offshore, insisting that the turbines would damage views from the shore, jeopardizing tourism, real estate values, and the local economy.
 In November 2024, Carozza testified to the Maryland Board of Public Works against allowing US Wind to construct a concrete pier on the Sinepuxent Bay as part of its wind farm proposal.
 In August 2025, she supported the Trump administration's plans to revoke federal offshore wind permits for US Wind's proposed wind farm off the coast of Ocean City, Maryland, saying that the project would "drive up costs with an unreliable energy source" and harm the local environment.

 During the 2021 legislative session, Carozza introduced a bill to prohibit the deliberate release of balloons into the stratosphere.
 The bill passed and became law on May 30, 2021.

+During the 2026 legislative session, Carozza introduced a bill that would study the full system costs of different forms of energy generation, including nuclear energy, natural gas, offshore wind, and solar.
+The bill passed the Senate unanimously and was later added to the Utility RELIEF Act.